DangBowen-Bell/Occlusion_HPR/hsiviewer/README.md

 ## Reference

-I used the [example](https://github.com/isl-org/Open3D/blob/master/examples/python/visualization/vis_gui.py) provided by Open3D as a template to design my own 3D viewer.
+I used the [example](https://github.com/isl-org/Open3D/blob/master/examples/python/visualization/vis_gui.py) provided by Open3D as a template to design the 3D viewer.
 I would like to express my gratitude to the authors of the example for their great work.